 3. Implement the auth service

-Your service must:
+Your service must:- Accept

-- Verify the JWT signature using the public key (RS256 or ES256).
+POSTrequests whose body is the JWT Sayna generated. - Verify the JWT signature using the public key (RS256 or ES256).

 - Validate the extracted bearer token and any contextual data.